What's the best saving account for my child?

 “It’s their money and they should choose how they spend it”

 If you feel that it’s their money and it’s up to them what they do with it, then a regular savings plan like the Child Tax Exempt Savings Plan offered by Foresters Friendly Society, could be one to consider.
-Monthly payments of between £15 (if you set it up online) and £25 are manageable, the plan guarantees your child will get back at least the amount you have saved, providing all monthly payments are maintained for the full term of the plan, and the money can’t be accessed until the plan, which can run for between 10 and 25 years, matures.
+Monthly payments of £25 are manageable, the plan guarantees a tax free cash sum for your child, providing all monthly payments are maintained for the full term of the plan, and the money can’t be accessed until the plan, which can run for between 10 and 25 years, matures.
 Plus as the plan is set up in the child’s name, the cash will go directly to them.

 “I’ve saved the money so I feel I should have a say in what it’s spent on”